DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Experiments

-Using the Arctic sea ice dataset, DCD uncovers multi-scale dependencies consistent with established climate dynamics.
-STL decomposition isolates the dominant 12-, 36-, and 48-month periodicities (except for snowfall)~\citep{screen2012declining}, and ADF/KPSS tests confirm stationarity in the extracted trends.
-Constraint-based search on residuals ($p<0.05$, lag~$\leq3$) reveals well-documented relationships including sea ice–SST feedback~\citep{screen2010central}, temperature–humidity–radiation coupling~\citep{francis2006new}, and lagged responses such as sea ice reacting to SST and radiative forcing one month later.
-These results illustrate how decomposition enables DCD to separate long-term, seasonal, and short-term interactions in a physically coherent manner (Figure~\ref{fig:SIE}a, Appendix).
+On the Arctic sea ice dataset, DCD recovers multi-scale dependencies consistent with established climate dynamics.
+STL isolates the dominant 12-, 36-, and 48-month periodicities (except for snowfall)~\citep{screen2012declining}, and ADF/KPSS tests confirm stationarity in the extracted trends.
+Constraint-based search on residuals ($p<0.05$, lag $\leq 3$) recovers documented relationships, including sea ice--SST feedback~\citep{screen2010central}, temperature--humidity--radiation coupling~\citep{francis2006new}, and lagged responses in which sea ice reacts to SST and radiative forcing one month later.
+Decomposition allows DCD to separate long-term, seasonal, and short-term interactions in a physically coherent manner (Figure~\ref{fig:SIE}a).

-Directly applying PCMCI+ to the raw temporal dataset (Figure~\ref{fig:SIE}b, Appendix) yields numerous spurious or unoriented links, such as an ambiguous temperature–humidity relation that DCD correctly orients from temperature to humidity.
-PCMCI+ also fails to detect the documented SST~$\rightarrow$~sea ice influence that DCD recovers, highlighting the importance of removing trends and cycles prior to CD.
-CD-NOD (Figure~\ref{fig:SIE}c, Appendix) identifies several known contemporaneous connections (e.g., radiation–temperature–sea ice) but captures temporal structure only minimally, often linking SST and sea ice to a time index rather than to each other.
+PCMCI+ applied to the raw non-stationary data (Figure~\ref{fig:SIE}b) yields spurious or unoriented links, including an ambiguous temperature--humidity relation that DCD correctly orients from temperature to humidity.
+PCMCI+ also misses the documented SST $\to$ sea ice influence that DCD recovers.
+CD-NOD (Figure~\ref{fig:SIE}c) identifies several contemporaneous connections (e.g.\ radiation--temperature--sea ice) but captures temporal structure minimally, often linking SST and sea ice to a time index rather than to each other.

-By decomposing trend, seasonal, and residual components, DCD exposes multi-scale interactions including long-term warming signals and annual precipitation variability, producing a more physically interpretable network.
-BOSS-LiNGAM, CFCI, and CPC (Figures~\ref{fig:SIE}d--f, Appendix) tend to generate dense, overconnected graphs indicative of overfitting and weak discrimination between physical mechanisms and noise.
-In contrast, DCD yields a sparse, domain-consistent causal structure by explicitly accounting for non-stationarity and autocorrelation.
-Collectively, these comparisons demonstrate that decomposition is essential for reliable CD in climate systems characterized by strong periodicity, long-term trends, and autocorrelated variability.
+DYNOTEARS collapses to a trivial autoregressive structure, recovering only three self-loops on sea ice extent at lags 0, 1, and 2 ($\text{sea\_ice}_{t-1} \to \text{sea\_ice}_{t}$ with weight $-1.75$; $\text{sea\_ice}_{t} \to \text{sea\_ice}_{t+2}$ with weight $-0.14$) while discarding all atmospheric and oceanic drivers.
+This indicates that the continuous acyclicity relaxation under strong seasonality and drift admits only the most dominant autocorrelation signal, failing to distinguish mechanistic climate interactions from persistence.

+BOSS-LiNGAM, CFCI, and CPC (Figures~\ref{fig:SIE}d--f) produce dense, overconnected graphs, a signature of false positives driven by autocorrelation.
+In contrast, DCD yields a sparse, domain-consistent causal structure.
+We emphasize that this is a qualitative case study rather than validation of the recovered graph, since no ground truth is available.